 - Working with medical experts to help document related secondary medical conditions

 - Appealing claims that have been unfairly denied within applicable deadlines

-- Keeping lines of communication open so clients are apprised of the status of their claim
+- Keeping lines of communication open so that clients are apprised of the status of their claim

-Given the constantly changing policies and procedures imposed by the VA, our veterans disability benefits lawyers stay abreast of the latest updates to make sure our clients are positioned for success.
+Given the constantly changing policies and procedures imposed by the VA, our Virginia veterans’ disability benefits lawyers stay abreast of the latest updates to make sure our clients are positioned for success.

 Common VA Disability Claims